 The University of Adelaide has been publishing books under various imprints since the 1920s.

+- The Barr Smith Press became an imprint of the University of Adelaide Press, publishing works of interest about the the University (that may or may not be refereed).
 These would include histories of various activities of the University, its clubs and institutions, memoirs of graduates, and any other work that would contribute to the University's own history and impact through the work of its alumni.
-Read more information regarding the Barr Smith Press.

 The Press officially closed in December 2018, with the final work published in February 2019.
 More information about the Press is held within University Archives.